Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 ## Part 2: Merging Multiple Times

 We've received another new project requirement!
-We need to build.
+We need to build TODO.

 ### Create a Feature Branch

-We're very ambitious and speedy, and we want to make our feature branch right now.
+We're ambitious and speedy, and we want to make our feature branch right now.

-- [ ] Make a new feature branch named `d` from `main`.
+- [ ] Make a new feature branch named `TODO` from `main`.

 ### Switch to `main`